The Crown of Ptolemy

-The Crown of Ptolemy is the third and last book in the Percy Jackson and the Olympians and The Kane Chronicles crossover series.
+The Crown of Ptolemy is the third and last book in the Percy Jackson & the Olympians and The Kane Chronicles crossover series.
 It was released in the back of the paperback version of The House of Hades on March 31, 2015, and later as an ebook and audiobook.
-The ebook edition was released May 12, 2015.
+The ebook edition was released on May 12, 2015.

 Development

-On January 15, 2015, Rick Riordan announced a third crossover story titled The Crown of Ptolemy on his Twitter account.
-His announcement included the fact that the short story would be first published in the paperback version of The House of Hades on March 31, 2015, along with a short story titled Percy Jackson and the Sword of Hades, which had previously appeared in The Demigod Files.
+On January 15, 2015, Rick Riordan announced a third crossover story titled The Crown of Ptolemy.
+His announcement included the fact that the short story would be first published in the paperback version of The House of Hades on March 31, 2015, along with a short story titled "Percy Jackson and the Sword of Hades", which had previously appeared in The Demigod Files.
 On March 3, 2015, he previewed the cover on Hypable, along with the information that the story would be for Percy Jackson's point of view.
 On April 27, he announced that the story would be released again on May 12 as an ebook or audiobook and would contain the first chapter of The Sword of Summer.

 On October 5, 2015, during his book tour for The Sword of Summer, Rick Riordan announced a compilation of all the crossover stories titled Demigods and Magicians, released on April 5, 2016.